 Residents in Long-Term Care facilities are guaranteed specific rights under the federal 1987 Nursing Home Reform Law.
-These include rights to privacy; confidentiality regarding personal affairs; right to make independent choices, personal decisions; to private, unrestricted communication with visitors of one’s personal choosing; to be free from all forms of abuse and restraints.
-While sex is not specifically mentioned you see it falls generally in these guidelines.
+These include rights to privacy, confidentiality regarding personal affairs, right to make independent choices, personal decisions, private, unrestricted communication with visitors of one's choosing, and free from all forms of abuse and restraints.
+While sex is not specifically mentioned, you see it generally falls in these guidelines.

 - Knowledge of the relevant facts concerning the decision to engage in sexual activity

 - intelligence to realize & rationally process the risks & benefits of engaging in sexual activity